Health care: (Not) a human right ?!

 The GFK in turn is the most important international document for the protection of refugees.
 The convention clearly defines who a refugee is, what legal protection, what help and what social rights he or she should receive from the signatory states.2

-Article of the CEDAW calls for the elimination of gender discrimination in health care.
+Article of CEDAW calls for the elimination of gender discrimination in health care.
 This requires gender-sensitive and inclusive health research, information and care.
 DaMigra, as a member of the CEDAW Alliance, states, however, that neither the federal nor the state governments have developed a consistent gender-sensitive and equality-oriented system to combat sex and gender bias in health care.

-Article of the GFK is dedicated to public welfare, Article including social security.
+Article of GFK is dedicated to public welfare, Article including social security.
 They claim "the same treatment as their own nationals in the field of welfare and other assistance as their own nationals" also with regard to motherhood.

 1 BMFSFJ - CEDAW